 - Allianz Care – a true global brand with worldwide reach and customer service in multiple languages and tailor made available plans based on clients needs.
 Allianz price range is comparable with Cigna, which means you are paying for the name as well.
 If you want a solid and trustworthy insurance on your side, but money is secondary, then Allianz is your option.

-- William Russell – offers several types of health insurance plans: basic hospitalization plan (Brronze), mid-level plan (Silver Lite), comprehensive plan (Silver), and an all-around plan (Gold) and depending on the region and area of coverage their plans can be very competitive.
+- William Russell – offers several types of health insurance plans: basic hospitalization plan (Bronze), mid-level plan (Silver Lite), comprehensive plan (Silver), and an all-around plan (Gold) and depending on the region and area of coverage their plans can be very competitive.
 William Russell’s plans are underwritten by Allianz.

 - Morgan Price – is an insurance provider based in the UK that offers great regional options.
-Their Flexible Choice plan provides great deals with a variety of modules in multiple regions, such as South East Asia, Africa, or South America.
+Their Flexible Choices Asia plan provides great deals with a variety of modules in multiple regions, such as South East Asia, Africa, or South America.
 Morgan Price plans are underwritten by Antea International Insurance.

 - ACS – very competitive rates for anyone residing in none high cost countries and is looking for a budget plan, with a variety of different tailor options from just basic Inpatient plans (Bronze, Silver Gold, Platinum) to all-inclusive options including Outpatient, Wellness, Dental, additional Evacuation & Repatriation plan.
 ACS’s plans are underwritten by MGEN.